 Since natural competence is genetically determined, these cells will be equipped with special machinery to facilitate natural transformation, and often will have biochemical and environmental signals to regulate competency.

 In a lab setting, usually with E. coli, artificial cell competence is made possible through a chemical process or through electroporation.
 Both of these methods alter the cell membrane, creating temporary pores that allow DNA to enter the cell.

 There are two types of artificially competent cells: chemically competent and electrocompetent.

 Chemically competent cells are cells that were made competent with a salt treatment followed by a heat-shock step.
-This process permeabilizes the cell membrane, allowing plasmid entry.
+This process permeabilizes the cell membrane, allowing plasmid or extracellular DNA entry.
 Protocols using CaCl2 or MgCl2 are the most common method for making chemically competent cells, but some protocols involve other salts or combinations of various salts and chemicals.

 List of salts and chemicals used to make chemically competent cells

 - CaCl2: Neutralizes the negative charges of the phospholipid bilayer and DNA.

 - DMSO: DMSO gathers at the hydrophilic heads of the lipid bilayer, weakening the forces.
 As DMSO concentration increases, the thickness of the bilayer decreases, increasing membrane permeability.